mojtabaSefidi/LearnerPlusPlus/ReplicationPackage/README.md

  }
 ```

-4) Open [simulations.ps1](simulations.ps1) using an editor and make sure the config variables defined at the top of the file are reffering to the correct location of the downloaded config files.
+4) Open [simulations.ps1](simulations.ps1) using an editor and make sure the config variables defined at the top of the file refer to the correct location of the downloaded config files.

 ```powershell
 # Each of the following variables contains the absolute path of the corresponding configuation file.